Kurrawong/semantic-background/README.md

 We keep copies of them all here, so they are in one pace, and we tidy up labels etc., without altering any ontological content.

-We maintain the currency of these artifacts as best we can so this is a one-stop-shop for most of our daily Semantic Web reference object needs!
+We maintain the currency of these artifacts as best we can, so this is a one-stop-shop for most of our daily Semantic Web reference object needs!

-NOTE: We will be producing an annotations' lookup tool soon alongside all of Kurrawong's other tools at <https://tools.dev.kurrawong.ai/> that will allow you to see if this repository contains neat annotations for a given IRI.

 ## Content